tezos-checker/checker/docs/uniswap.md

 If any of the following holds, the transaction fails
 * If we are on or past the deadline (`now >= dealine`), the transaction fails.
 * If no tez is given (`amount = 0`), then no liquidity will be provided (see calculations below), so the transaction fails.
-* If no kit is offered (`max_kit_deposited = 0`), TODO why, the transaction fails.
+* If no kit is offered (`max_kit_deposited = 0`), the transaction fails.
 * If no liquidity is to be added (`min_lqt_minted = 0`), the transaction fails.

 If `lqt = 0` is zero---which means that there is no liquidity in the contract---then this provider is the first "First Liquidity Provider".
 Otherwise, it is the "Non-first Liquidity Provider".
 After we perform all the above checks thus, we operate differently based on whether we have a first or a non-first liquidity provider.

 QQ: When `lqt = 0`, it means that the uniswap contract is deprived of all its liquidity tokens.
-The obvious case is when it is in its initial state, but I think it can also get there if every Liquidity Provider remove all liquidity.
+The obvious case is when it is in its initial state, but I think it can also get there if all Liquidity Providers remove all liquidity.
 How should we deal with that case?

 ### First Liquidity Provider

 For the first liquidity provider, we require (`amount >= 1`), to agree with Dexter's interface.
 If that's not the case, the transaction fails.

-The liquidity to be created is equal to the amount of tez given (floored, actually):
+We calculate the liquidity to be created as the amount of tez given, floored:
 ```
 lqt_minted = floor(amount)
 ```